 of angle is opimized for roughly 10 feet to 50 feet, rather than just up close.

 Although it goes

-sounds out of tubes.
-Harmonic distortion spectrum shape and intermodulation-modulation
+distortion at lower acoustic levels.
+Harmonic distortion spectrum shape and

 This is a no feedback